 When opening your data, consider the following questions:

 1. How to describe and publish the metadata of your data?
 Metadata are data about data and describe the context, content, structure, compilation, and management of research data (See the section on Metadata and data documentation on this page).
 It is through the metadata that the datasets become visible, findable and first assessed for downloads and reuse.
 Creating appropriate and rich metadata is the key to making data open, understandable, and reusable.
+It is strongly recommended to use Fairdata Qvain metadata tool to describe and publish your (meta)data.

 2. What part of the data will be opened and published?